Tech-FZ/EmuGUI/README.md

     - RHEL: `sudo yum install qemu-kvm`
     - (open-)SUSE: `sudo zypper install qemu`

+3. Starting with EmuGUI 2.0, you also need to install (lib)xcb-cursor0 in order for this to work.
+    - Arch: `sudo pacman -S libxcb-cursor`
+    - Debian/Ubuntu: `sudo apt install libxcb-cursor-dev`
+    - Fedora: `sudo dnf install libxcb-cursor`
+    - Gentoo: `sudo emerge -av x11-libs/libxcb-cursor`
+    - RHEL: `sudo yum install libxcb-cursor`
+    - (open-)SUSE: `sudo zypper in libxcb-cursor`

-3. Get EmuGUI from this website and extract it.
+4. Get EmuGUI from this website and extract it.
-4. Run emugui in the EmuGUI directory (if it fails from file manager, open a terminal inside the directory and type `./emugui`).
+5. Run emugui in the EmuGUI directory (if it fails from file manager, open a terminal inside the directory and type `./emugui`).
-5. Set the QEMU paths at the Settings/QEMU tab (either `/usr/bin/qemu-system-*` or just `qemu-system-*`).
+6. Set the QEMU paths at the Settings/QEMU tab (either `/usr/bin/qemu-system-*` or just `qemu-system-*`).
-6. Create a new virtual machine and start it.
+7. Create a new virtual machine and start it.

 **Another tip:** If you want a machine to run with KVM, you must open a terminal inside the directory and type: `sudo ./emugui`.